Guide to the ban on single-use plastic beverage containers (including cups and lids)

 Several exemptions have been put into place for compostable food and beverage containers to ensure that there are suitable alternative products for businesses in South Australia.

-• AS certified compostable food containers including bowls, containers, trays and their lids when used for takeaway food prepared for sale and consumption on the same day
+AS certified compostable food containers including bowls, containers, trays and their lids when used for ready-to-eat food prepared for sale and consumption on the same day

 After public consultation on the proposed regulations and feedback from businesses and manufacturers there will be temporary exemptions until 28 February 2026 for: